 Reimagining Public Safety Core Leadership Team

 In June 2020, City Manager Spencer Cronk created a multidisciplinary team to spearhead Austin’s Reimagining Public Safety (RPS) efforts.
-The team is co-led by Deputy City Manager (DCM) Nuria Rivera-Vandermyde, and Assistant City Managers (ACMs) Rey Arellano and Christopher Shorter.
+The Inaugural team was sco-led by the Deputy City Manager (DCM) and the Assistant City Managers (ACM) for Public Safety and Health and Environment.

 Para ver esta información en español, haga clic aquí